 What Do Craters Look Like?

 Craters can range from just a gentle dip/dimple in the icing to an actual hole in the surface of the icing.
+That said, some might argue that the holes are actually air bubbles popping (which they are) and are in a different category of issues just related to air bubbles (I would put them in both).

 Pardon the quality of this photo, but an actual hole hasn’t occurred in my icing since I first started decorating (this was from the third set of cookies I ever made in 2012):